Vinicius-Oliveira7787/API-Rest/README.md

 * Docker-Compose
 * Visual Studio Code
 * VSCode SQL extention
-* Install cli migration as a `global tool dotnet tool install --global dotnet-ef`.
+* Install cli migration `global tool dotnet tool install --global dotnet-ef`.
 * (Optional) Program utilized for requisition: Postman

+### Start the Application

+To start the project use `docker-compose up` on the main paste then in the paste: Infra execute the command `dotnet ef migrations add <any name>`, last but not least at the WebApi paste use `dotnet run`.

 ### Funcionalities

-Start with the first migration `dotnet ef migrations add <any name>`.
 The system automatically register an admin users (teacher), that is necessary for criation of others users and exams.
 After starting migration, you need to create others users, students or teachers, then create another admin(teacher), that you will use his id for everthing.

 For register the answer sheet of the exam is necessary the id of a teacher and a list of questions.